ahmadelgamal/README-Gen-Pro/README.md

 ## Questions
-Please send your questions and / or comments to **Ahmad El Gamal** at ahmadelgamal@gmail.com, or contact me on[GitHub](https://github.com/ahmadelgamal).
+Please send your questions and / or comments to **Ahmad El Gamal** at ahmadelgamal@gmail.com, or contact me on [GitHub](https://github.com/ahmadelgamal).

 ## License
-This project is licensed under the terms of the[MIT](https://opensource.org/licenses/MIT) license.
+This project is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.